 from the not-helping dept

 Gary Shapiro is president and CEO of the Consumer Electronics Association (CEA), the U.S. trade association representing more than 2,000 consumer electronics companies, and author of the New York Times best-selling books, Ninja Innovation: The Ten Killer Strategies of the World's Most Successful Businesses and The Comeback: How Innovation Will Restore the American Dream.
 His views are his own.
-Connect with him on Twitter: @GaryShapiro.
+Connect with him on Twitter: @GaryShapiro